dbsb-juntendo/descSPIM-Advanced/descSPIM-SLIM/README.md

+Please first refer to **descSPIM_SLIM_construction_manual.pdf**, which provides an overview of the construction procedure and overall hardware setup.

 # descSPIM-SLIM

 Please note that **full control and imaging of this model are available through the Mission Control Center (MCC)**.